Easy Cornish Pasties

 - Meanwhile, prepare pie crusts according to package directions.
 On a floured surface, roll each pie crust mixture into a 12-in. square.
 Cut each square into four 6-in. squares.
 Place about 1/3 cup meat mixture in center of each square.

 - Moisten edges of pastry with water and fold over meat mixture to form a triangle.
 Press the edges with a fork to seal.
 Make a 1-in. slit in the top of each triangle.
-Place on two ungreased baking sheets.
-Bake at 400° for 20-25 minutes or until golden brown.
+Place on 2 ungreased baking sheets.
+Bake at 400° until golden brown, 20-25 minutes.

 Nutrition Facts1 pasty: 289 calories, 18g fat (5g saturated fat), 14mg cholesterol, 521mg sodium, 24g carbohydrate (1g sugars, 1g fiber), 8g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.